fermavec/django_basic/README.md

 * Remember: in settings.py there is a variable called DEBUG.
 When you are working localhost it has to be TRUE; if you upload your project to production, the variable DEBUG has to be FALSE.

+## Projects vs Apps
+In Django we work by project but, every project can have many apps.

+To create an app enter the next command: py manage.py startapp "appname"

+## First Step
+We work on the next files:
+* /polls/views.py -> HttpResponse imported,  index function created
+* /polls/urls.py -> Libraries imported and urlpattern list created
+* /urls.py -> "include" was imported and new pattern registered